 The field of outcomes research has evolved significantly over the past decade that no single definition fully encompasses its broadening spectrum.
 In essence, outcomes research is “the study of the end results of health services that takes patients' experiences, preferences, and values into account and is intended to provide scientific evidence relating to decisions made by all who participate in health care.”5 In surgical oncology these end results include, but are not limited to “the 5 D's”: Death, Disability, Disease, Discomfort, and Dissatisfaction.

 This chapter provides an overview of the history and significance of outcomes research, reviews the key study designs and outcome measures relevant to surgical oncology, and examines the multiple aspects of quality in cancer surgery.
 The intent is to understand the scope of outcomes research and its implications for the field of surgical oncology.

 The earliest reports of “outcomes” can be traced back to the early 1900s.
 Hospitals were reporting how many patients they treated, but not how many patients benefited from treatment.
 Ernest Codman, an acknowledged founder of the outcomes movement, was the first American surgeon to follow the progress of patients through their recovery in a systematic manner.6 He kept track of his patients, for at least a year, via “End Result Cards” which contained basic demographic data on every patient, along with the diagnosis, the treatment rendered, and their outcomes.
-It was his lifelong pursuit to establish an “End Results System” to track the outcomes of patient treatments as an opportunity to ...
+It was his lifelong pursuit to establish an “End Results System” to track the outcomes of patient treatments as an ...